-Potential readers of this document include stakeholders from a variety of disciplines such as substance use prevention and treatment providers; medical providers; school districts and higher education; substance use prevention community coalitions; city, county, and state leaders; and community members interested in increasing their knowledge of public health factors related to drug consumption.
+Potential readers of this document include stakeholders from a variety of disciplines: substance use prevention and treatment providers; medical providers; school districts and higher education; substance use prevention community coalitions; city, county, and state leaders; and community members interested in increasing their knowledge of public health factors related to drug consumption.
 The information presented in this report aims to contribute to program planning, evidence-based decision making, and community education.

 The executive summary found at the beginning of this report will provide highlights of the report for those seeking a brief overview.
-Since readers of this report will come from a variety of professional fields with varying definitions of concepts related to substance abuse prevention, a description of definitions can be found in the section titled "Key Concepts."
-The core of the report focuses on substance use risk and protective factors, consumption patterns, and consequences.
+Since readers of this report will come from a variety of professional fields, each yielding specialized genres of professional terms and concepts related to substance misuse and substance use disorders prevention, a glossary of key concepts can be found in Appendix A of this needs assessment.
+The core of the report focuses on risk factors, consumption patterns, consequences, and protective factors.
+A list of tables and figures can be found in Appendix B.